qubbit/football/README.md

 Collections should be searchable and filterable.
 Each collection has its own redux store item, example, `state.fixtures`.

+The filtering and searching feature is a todo.

 Collections
   * competition
   * competitions